CanonicalLtd/maas-docs/en/installconfig-storage.md

 EFI boot partition (`/boot/efi`) will be automatically created.
 Other than setting the node to boot from UEFI, no other action is required of the user.

-!!!
-Negative "Warning":
-    UEFI is either used by the node throughout its lifecycle or it's not.
+> ⚠ UEFI is either used by the node throughout its lifecycle or it's not.
 For example, do not enlist a node with UEFI enabled and then disable it before commissioning.
 It won't work!

 The EFI partition, if created, will be the first partition (`sda1`) and will have a FAT32 filesystem with a size of 512 MB.